Last Updated on 2020/10/30

 Hong Kong’s flourishing arts scene comes to fruition each March with an inspirational spectrum of events.
 From opera to ballet, from art installations to seminars, there’s something to suit all tastes — whether you’re a connoisseur or simply a dabbler.
-And for a truly unique arts experience year-round, the Central District is the go-to.
-With an array of revered galleries as well as a reputation for elaborate street arts that blends into the neighbourhood, Central makes a statement and embraces arts with a local grandeur.
+And for a truly unique art experience year-round, the Central District is the go-to.
+With an array of revered galleries as well as a reputation for elaborate street arts that blends into the neighborhood, Central makes a statement and embraces arts with a local grandeur.
 History blends harmoniously with modern designs at PMQ, the former Police Married Quarters now repurposed to house over 100 artistic talents.

-You’ll find more information about Hong Kong Arts Month here.Enter your email address to subscribe to China-underground and receive notifications of new posts by email.
+You’ll find more information about Hong Kong Arts Month here.